VisDunneRight/rel-diag_mturk/README.md

 ## `approve_hits.py`

-1. Depends on the `REMOTE_DATABSE_URI` environment variable being set to point to the Heroku Postges Database.
+1. Depends on the `REMOTE_DATABASE_URI` environment variable being set to point to the Heroku Postges Database.
 Note: This will change regularly!
 There are two ways to get this value:
    1. Access through Heroku site, e.g., https://dashboard.heroku.com/apps/rd-study/settings
    2. Use the Heroku CLI: